Contemporary art and curatorship

 Programme - Biennale module

 The two-week module will provide students with an up-to-date insight into the history and the present activities of the Venice Biennale in the framework of the exhibition and curatorial studies.
-The programme will alternate in-class learning activities with on-site visits to selected venues of the 59th International Art Exhibition (international exhibition, national pavilions, collateral events) and with visits to historical venues of Fondazione La Biennale di Venezia.
+The programme will alternate in-class learning activities with on-site visits to selected venues of the 18th International Architecture Exhibition (international exhibition, national pavilions, collateral events) and with visits to historical venues of Fondazione La Biennale di Venezia.

 The programme is implemented with targeted training activities on exhibitionary and curatorial practices from five focus areas: